 Key Information for Travelers to France

-- Make sure you are fully vaccinated before traveling to France.
+- Make sure you are up to date with your COVID-19 vaccines before traveling to France.

 - You are waiting for results of a COVID-19 test.